Manu404/WikiRef/README.md

 - DotNet 7 SDK: https://dotnet.microsoft.com/en-us/download/dotnet/7.0
 - Zip and bzip2 2 need to be added to your gitbash if you're on windows, (it's really easy to install); here's a straight forward tutorial: https://ranxing.wordpress.com/2016/12/13/add-zip-into-git-bash-on-windows/

-If under linux:
+Under linux:

 - DotNet 7 SDK: https://dotnet.microsoft.com/en-us/download/dotnet/7.0
 - Zip command

+#### Cloning the repository

+Use recursive git cloning to get the application submodules.

 #### Compilation

-Once the dependencies are installed, you're ready to compile by yourself the project.
+Once the dependencies and submodules are installed and, you're ready to compile by yourself the project.

-The compilation rely on two compile script:
+- After installing the dependencies and submodules, you will be able to compile the project on your own.
+The compilation process relies on two scripts:

-- *build.sh*: the root script containing project variable and calling a generic build script.
-You can edit it if you want to change what parameters are provided to the real build script, it's pretty straight forward.
+  - The root script, `build.sh`, contains the project variables and calls a generic build script.
+You can edit this script to modify the parameters passed to the real build script - it's a straightforward process.

-- *multiplateform_build.sh*: the "real" compile script, it can be given the following parameter.
-If a paramter is not given, an interactive prompt will ask you for informations
+  - The actual compilation script is `multiplateform_build.sh`.
+It can take the following parameters.
+If a parameter is not provided, an interactive prompt will ask you to enter the information.

   | Parameter |           | Description                                               |
   | --------- | --------- | --------------------------------------------------------- |
   | -t        | --target  | The target plateteforme (cfr suppported plateform)        |